naiborhujosua/Data-Science_udacity_blogpost/README.md

 ## Installation <a name="installation"></a>

-There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
+There are some installation of Anaconda that could be downloaded [here](https://www.anaconda.com/).
 The code should run with no issues using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>